unboxxbusiness/99forevertools/docs/cloudflare-deployment-guide.md

 # Cloudflare Pages Deployment Guide for 99forevertools

 ## ⚠️ Important Note
-The build configuration MUST be set in the Cloudflare Pages dashboard, not in `wrangler.toml`.
+**No wrangler.toml file is needed!** Cloudflare Pages projects are configured entirely through the dashboard.
-Cloudflare Pages projects do not support the `[build]` section in wrangler.toml.
+All build settings must be configured in the Cloudflare Pages dashboard interface.

 ## ✅ Issue Fixed

 The HTTP 404 error occurred because the site was not deployed yet.
-The build errors have been resolved:
+All issues have been resolved:
 - ✅ Sitemap dynamic export issue fixed
 - ✅ Dynamic route `/r/[slug]` configuration updated
 - ✅ Build now completes successfully with all 77 pages
-- ✅ Fixed wrangler.toml configuration error
+- ✅ Removed wrangler.toml to avoid configuration conflicts

 ## 🚀 Deployment Options